 For reductions to awards and payments, schools should record reductions and payments by entering a replacement value in the COD system.
-The replacement value will be the original value less only the amount the school has returned (the sum of: that amount the school is responsible for returning + any portion of the grant overpayment that would be the responsibility of the student but which the school has chosen to return for him + any portion of the grant overpayment the school has collected from the student).
+The replacement value will be the original value less only the amount the school has returned (the sum of: that amount the school is responsible for returning plus any portion of the grant overpayment that would be the responsibility of the student but which the school has chosen to return for him or her plus any portion of the grant overpayment the school has collected from the student).
 Do not reduce the award/disbursement by the amount the student must return (unless the student has made a payment to the school).

 If a school receives a payment for a current-year overpayment that has not been referred to the Default Resolution Group, the school should NOT send the payment to the Default Resolution Group.
-Instead, after you have reduced the student's disbursement in COD, return the unearned funds as follows:
+Instead, after you have reduced the student's disbursement in the COD System, return the unearned funds as follows:

-- If your school has made repayment arrangements with a student and received a payment on a current-year overpayment, the school should deposit the funds in its Pell, Iraq and Afghanistan Service Grant, or TEACH Grant account and make the appropriate entry in the COD system. - If a student makes a payment on any previous year's Pell Grant, Iraq and Afghanistan Service Grant, or TEACH Grant overpayment, a school makes the aforementioned COD system entry using the same software the school used to create the award.
+If your school has made repayment arrangements with a student and received a payment on a current-year overpayment, the school would deposit the funds in their federal funds account and then either return the funds through G5 to the appropriate FSA grant program account or award the funds to another eligible student within the required three business day time frame.

+• If a student makes a payment on any previous year's Pell Grant, Iraq and Afghanistan Service Grant, or TEACH Grant overpayment, a school makes the aforementioned COD system entry using the same software the school used to create the award.
 The school then returns the funds to the Department using the Electronic Refund function in G5 following the same procedures the school follows when making other G5 refunds or returns.